AdastroAgni/The_Site_Courses/README.md

 # The_Site_bootstrap

-# I created the technical specification for a website selling turbines for BMW шт telegram
+# I created the technical specification for a website selling turbines for BMW in telegram

 # Overview:
 The website will be an e-commerce platform that sells turbines for BMW vehicles.
 The website will provide a user-friendly interface, allowing users to browse, purchase, and track their orders.
 The website will also include a section for technical support and customer service.